 So our awesome place was Prince Edward County and we stayed at this super cute Air B’nB.
 It was perfect.
 We made our breakfasts and dinners at home then had lunch out while we were wandering around the beautiful countryside and wine county.
 The owners, Natalie and Matthew were great.
 We never met but we knew they were cool because of their great taste in home decor.
 The house was on a stunning piece of waterfront property and oozed with vintage inspired details.

 If you haven’t been to or heard of Prince Edward County and live within driving distance I highly recommend you check it out.
 It’s a great mix of picturesque countryside mixed with antiques, art, and enough wineries to get you right sloshed.
 Not that we did.
 We’re adults.
 But we did get ourselves a private driver for the day because that’s what you do when you visit 5 wineries in 5 hours.
-Luckily, our friend often uses an event car service so we knew exactly who to hire but you can always contact your host and see if they have any recommendations.
 This way, we could all have a drink and be merry together, rather than having someone be a designated driver.
 It also means we didn’t have to worry about parking anywhere!

 Say hi to (below left to right) Josie, Krystin, Emily, Kim and that’s me hanging off the end.